Jensen Huang Is Building Something That Has No Comparable

 The bear case isn't crazy.
 It's just losing, for now.

-What NVIDIA has built is a de facto standard — the CUDA stack, the NVLink fabric, the software ecosystem — and standards are extraordinarily hard to dislodge once enterprise software is written on top of them.
+What NVIDIA has built is a de facto standard.
+The CUDA stack, the NVLink fabric, the software ecosystem.
+Standards are extraordinarily hard to dislodge once enterprise software is written on top of them.
 The switching costs are real and growing.

 At this revenue velocity, with this capital return profile and this strategic optionality, the question isn't whether NVIDIA is expensive.
 It's whether the conventional tools for valuing semiconductor companies are even the right tools anymore.